Matrix Science Mascot Parser toolkit

 To use the toolkit, a Python interpreter must be installed.

+The Parser module has been compiled using Python's stable API and should be binary compatible with all Python versions from 3.6 and up.
 Please contact us if you require Mascot Parser for a different version of Python.

 Mascot Parser Python modules are not Unicode-aware.
 Make sure that any string objects you pass as parameters to Mascot Parser functions are non-Unicode string objects.